genehemias/ShortWorkout/README.md

 ## Roadmap/Contributions
 Planned features:
+- make it 'dark mode' (black background with white text)
 - modularize/organize the javascript a bit better
 - display an illustration or .gif for each excercise
 - change the color of the progress bar from blue to yellow during the rest timer